fatmajabar/Top-channel-in-Germany.github.io/README.md

 - **What is the ideal solution?**

-  To create a dashboard that provides insights into the top UK YouTubers in 2024 that includes their:
+  To create a dashboard that provides insights into top German YouTube channels in 2024 that includes their:
   - subscriber count
   - total views
   - total videos, and